iwr-wasteless/iwr/README.md

 per year for administration compared to approximately 860 hours per year in the municipality of Oelstykke."

+TODO: finish notes on the above study and assess costs in a local council area(s) in Australia.

 ## The Solution and Technology

 In this section, please be prepared to explain your pilot proposal in depth.